Services at Royal Bolton Hospital

 Royal Bolton Hospital Minerva Road Farnworth Bolton BL4 0JR

 Our maternity service is a super centre of excellence, providing care for over 6000 women a year.
 We offer great facilities, pride ourselves on the individual care and attention each woman and family receives and we promote a philosophy of normal and natural labour and childbirth and midwives support women to achieve this.
 If you need more specialised or complex care, our medical team of 15 dedicated and experienced consultants will ensure you have the best birthing experience possible.

 Our medical photographers produce high quality photographs of a patient’s condition for medical notes and sometimes as an aid to diagnosis and treatment.
-We also have graphic designers and a medical artist who can produce teaching material such as research posters and medical drawings.
+We also have a graphic designer and a medical artist who can produce teaching material such as research posters and medical drawings.